Paldom/ContactNumberPicker/README.md

 ContactNumberPicker
 ===================

-PhoneGap plugin for native contact picker on Android and iOS.
+Cordova plugin for native contact picker on Android and iOS.
 The picker shows only name and phone numbers.
 Ideas from https://github.com/hazemhagrass/ContactPicker.git

 Usage: